KnowageLabs/Knowage-Documentation/chapter_5/upgrade/how_upgrade_7_4_to_8_0.rst

 How to upgrade KNOWAGE 7.4 to 8.0
 #############

-This section describes the main steps to manually update an existing Knowage installation, on top of the certified Apache Tomcat server, to the latest available version.
-In case you are moving between 2 KNOWAGE versions with different certified Apache Tomcat servers, we recommend to follow all the instructions described on the manual installation section.
+This section describes the main steps to manually update an existing Knowage installation.

 Pay attention to the fact that Knowage versions' names adhere to the Semantic Versioning 2.0.0.

+First of all you need to update the Tomcat version to 9.0.*

 In the following we will refer to Tomcat installation folder as ``TOMCAT_HOME``.